-- 2. Close the throttle (to idle).
+2. Close the throttle (to idle).

-- 3. Hold the nose in level flight position.

-- 4. As the airspeed drops to normal glide speed, ease the nose down slightly to the normal glide position.
+- 3. Hold the nose in level flight position. - 4.
+As the airspeed drops to normal glide speed, ease the nose down slightly to the normal glide position.
 This position will vary by airplane.

-You'll notice that quite a bit of back pressure is required to hold the
+You'll notice that quite a bit of back pressure is required to hold the nose up.

-nose up.
 You may use elevator trim to relieve this pressure.
 To return to straight and level flight:

-- 1. Apply power smoothly to cruise rpm as you simultaneously ease off the back pressure. - 2.
+- 1. Push in the carburetor heat and simultaneously increase power to cruise RPM.
+You will need to use a good amount of forward elevator to keep your pitch attitude the same. - 2.
 Push carburetor heat off after cruising flight is established. - 3.
 Re-trim the elevators for straight and level flight